pingcap/docs/data-migration/migrate-sharding-mysql-tidb-less-tb.md

 If you want to migrate and merge multiple MySQL database instances upstream to one TiDB database downstream, and the amount of data is not too large (for example, the sum of all MySQL shards is less than 1 TiB), you can use DM to migrate MySQL shards.
 Through examples in this document, you can learn the operation steps, precautions, and troubleshooting of the migration.

 This document applies to migrating MySQL shards less than 1 TiB in total.
-If you want to migrate MySQL shards with a total of more than 1 TiB of data, it will take a long time by using DM.
+If you want to migrate MySQL shards with a total of more than 1 TiB of data, it will take a long time to migrate only using DM.
 In this case, it is recommended that you follow the operation introduced in [Migrate and Merge MySQL Shards of More Than 1 TB to TiDB](/migrate-sharding-mysql-tidb-above-tb.md) to perform migration.

 This document takes a simple example to illustrate the migration procedure.
 The MySQL shards of the two data source MySQL instances in the example are migrated to the downstream TiDB cluster.
 The diagram is shown as follows.

 ![Use DM to Migrate Sharded Tables](/media/migrate-shard-tables-within-1tb-en.png)

-Assume that data sources MySQL Instance 1 and MySQL Instance 2 use the same table structure as follows:
+Both MySQL Instance 1 and MySQL Instance 2 contain the following schemas and tables.
+In this example, you migrate and merge tables from `store_01` and `store_02` schemas with a `sale` prefix in both instances, into the downstream `sale` table in the `store` schema.

   | Schema | Table |
   |:------|:------|